MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### LPWAN devices

-If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help bridge to Azure IoT Central without incurring costs to change existing devices, letting you focus on adding industry knowledge, and evaluating the solution.
+If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help bridge to Azure IoT Central.
+Azure IoT Central Device Bridge lets you focus on adding industry knowledge, and evaluating the solution without incurring costs to change existing devices.

-When building your enterprise ready solution you will need to consider the costs to integrate LPWAN devices with Azure IoT Hub.
+When building your enterprise ready solution, you'll need to consider the costs to integrate LPWAN devices with Azure IoT Hub.

 ### Azure Sphere

 [Azure Sphere](/azure-sphere/product-overview/what-is-azure-sphere) is a secure, end-to-end IoT solution platform with built-in communication and security features for internet-connected devices.
 Azure Sphere comprises a secured, connected, crossover microcontroller unit (MCU), a custom high-level Linux-based operating system (OS), and a cloud-based security service that provides continuous, renewable security.
 Azure Sphere reduces the effort to build and maintain a secure environment from device to the cloud.

-Azure Sphere provides OS updates and zero-day renewable security for 10 years, and X.509 based PKI, user app updates, error reporting, and device management beyond 10 years without extra cost.
+Azure Sphere provides OS updates and zero-day renewable security for 10 years on top of X.509 based PKI, user app updates, error reporting, and device management beyond 10 years without extra cost.
 Azure Sphere reduces the operational cost of keeping millions of devices up to date with the latest security.

 ### Azure Stack